Croydon Pirates Baseball Club: Home ground

 Currently, the Pirates have the use of two purpose-built diamonds, including Dave Ward Field, a fenced field measuring 395 ft from home plate to the centre field boundary.
 Named in honour of the former Pirates player and manager, its left field and right field lines measure 320 ft and 307 ft respectively, and there is a bullpen behind the left field foul line.
 The other field is unnamed and has a full dirt infield and unfenced outfield.
 Both make use of the shared pavilion on Hannibal Way.

 The London Tournament

 Throughout its history, the club has regularly hosted an invitational tournament at Roundshaw, usually held around mid-July and known as The London Tournament.
 Open to a variety of teams from around the British leagues, the popular weekend-long competition has also included a Home Run Derby.
-The Croydon Wolves, with whom the Pirates shared Roundshaw in the 1990s, have also hosted.
+The Croydon Wolves, with whom the Pirates shared in the 1990s, have also hosted.